 • 6.
 Free Will North Church (1819) Project Space: Exceptional Space.
 Astonishing Sound.

 • 7.
-Deep Cove Field Site: Woods & Fields, Shoreland & Waterfront Access.
+Deep Cove Park & Field Site: Woods & Fields, Shoreland & Waterfront Access.

 Deep Cove.
-Located on the western side of Moose Island (Eastport), TIMA’s Deep Cove Field Site provides opportunities for artists and others to work along the shores of Cobscook Bay.
+Located on the western side of Moose Island (Eastport), TIMA’s Deep Cove Park & Field Site provides opportunities for artists and others to work along and enjoy the shores of Cobscook Bay.
 Deep Cove is located about a mile from TIMA’s downtown campus and is easily accessible by foot, bicycle or vehicle.
-The site combines wooded areas, fields with a profusion of wildflowers, and extended views out onto Cobscook Bay.
-The site also provides shoreland and waterfront access to Cobscook Bay and beyond.
+The park & site combines wooded areas, fields with a profusion of wildflowers, and extended views out onto Cobscook Bay.
+The park & site also provides shoreland and waterfront access to Cobscook Bay and beyond.
 The property was donated to TIMA by Coastal Resource Center in 1978.
 Shackford Head State Park is nearby.

-In addition, the Tides Institute owns and is the steward of the shore/landing site at the north end of Eastport’s waterfront for the seasonal Deer Island (New Brunswick, Canada) to Eastport (Maine, USA) ferry service.
+In addition, TIMA owns and is the steward of the shore/landing site at the north end of Eastport’s waterfront for the seasonal Deer Island (New Brunswick, Canada) to Eastport (Maine, USA) ferry service when it is in operation.
 In an effort to preserve the ferry service, the property was gifted to TIMA in 2007 by John Pike Grady whose family had owned the property for more than a century.
-As well, the Tides Institute owns an 1889 cast iron water fountain (made by the J.L.
+As well, TIMA owns an 1889 cast iron water fountain (made by the J.L.
 Mott Ironworks Company of New York City) that serves as the centerpiece of the City of Eastport civic space in front of the institute’s main building in downtown Eastport, Maine.
 The fountain was donated to TIMA by the local branch of the Veterans of Foreign Wars in 2015.
 The local branch was disbanding and the branch felt TIMA was the best hope to preserve the fountain in the future.